 Both Seeking Alpha and Morningstar offer limited access to their platforms for free, but you’ll need to pay for a premium subscription in order to access most data and tools.

-Seeking Alpha Premium costs $29.99 per month or $239 per year.
-Morningstar Premium costs $34.95 per month or $249 per year.
-You can try it out on either platform for free for 7 days.
+Seeking Alpha Premium costs $239 per year and you can try it out for 30 days for $4.95.
+Morningstar Investor (formerly Morningstar Premium) costs $34.95 per month or $249 per year and you can try it free for 7 days.

 Which Platform is Better?